Recovery From Addictions In Leeds | Drug and Alcohol Therapy

 Support is essential for recovery (especially in early recovery).
 It is extremely hard to try to even begin to explain to family and close friends what it is like to crave or have triggers, or the anxiousness and the irrational thinking that consumes the individual who is going through addiction.
 Families can help by using a soft and compassionate approach to help the individual to cope with sober life.
 Finding a health professional or individual counseling from an addiction counselor is important for extra support if possible.

 New coping strategies

 Old ingrained behaviours need to be explored, identified and changed.
 This is not an easy task for anybody as many of our old tendencies can be triggered by words, thoughts, smells, places, friends etc. Old drinking or using friends are best kept at arm's length, those who are true friends will show support and understanding, while many old acquaintances may be more dangerous to be around, especially in early recovery.

 Addiction Help In Leeds | Drug & Alcohol Talking Therapies

-We often don't know ourselves what is happening to us, and this is an area where mutual aid groups such as SMART Recovery or AA / NA can be of real value.
+We often don't know what is happening to us, and this is an area where mutual aid groups such as SMART Recovery or AA / NA can be of real value.
 Groups are not for everybody, and one has to be aware that most people who attend are not trained professionals in addiction, but the benefits of being around like-minded people out-way any negative eventualities from attending groups.